How much can you claim?

-While we do not have a dedicated travel advisory line, our team at Your Legal Friend can provide you with a free telephone consultation to discuss the details of your situation and determine whether or not you have a potential holiday sickness claim.
+While we do not have a dedicated travel advisory line or holiday sickness helpline, our team at Your Legal Friend can provide you with a free telephone consultation to discuss the details of your situation and determine whether or not you have a potential holiday sickness claim.
 These consultations can last anywhere up to an hour and will seek to find out if your tour operator is at fault for your holiday sickness.

 If you are on an all-inclusive package holiday, staying at a resort or hotel, common illnesses include food poisoning as a result of poor hygiene practices, water contamination due to sub-standard facilities, illnesses passed through improperly maintained pools and infections from bedbug bites.
 Food poisoning is one of the most common causes of holiday sickness as often food will be improperly reheated or old food recycled into dishes for a buffet.
 These common causes of holiday illness are largely avoidable if your hotelier or resort adheres to a reasonable standard of hygiene practices.

 It is common for large groups of people in one hotel or resort to all get sick at once, as often the all-inclusive buffet can be to blame for outbreaks of food poisoning.
-You can make a claim as a group if you want to, as you will have all suffered the same illness due to your shared holiday environment.
+You can pursue compensation for illness on holiday as a group if you want to, as you will have all suffered the same illness abroad due to your shared holiday environment.
 This can strengthen a case as you will have a larger pool of evidence to submit and you will have the support of your fellow guests as you progress with your claim.

 The best way to find out more about making a group claim is for a member of your group to contact us for a free telephone consultation, where we will be able to advise you further.